Hackpython368/Automatic-Birthday-Wisher/README.md

-# 🎉 AutoWisher - Automatic Birthday Wisher App
+# 🎉 WishGenie - Automatic Birthday Wisher App

-AutoWisher is a simple and efficient web application designed to automatically send personalized birthday wishes via WhatsApp.
+WishGenie is a simple and efficient web application designed to automatically send personalized birthday wishes via WhatsApp.
 Users can manage birthday data and automate the process of sending greetings without lifting a finger!

 ---